ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

+---
+title: "Chapter 9: Statements Summary and Error Checking"
+weight: 9
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 9: Statements Summary and Error Checking

 The following is a brief discussion of the major statement types and the semantic rules that CQL enforces for each of the statements.
 A detailed